Okay so you might think that this is just one more bean dip, nothing special about that. But I beg, think again.

 Salt and pepper to taste

-With a fork, gently mash the tuna and beans together (see NOTES).
+THE ORIGINAL WAY TO MIX This yields a chunky spread, a little bit messy to scoop and spread.
+With a fork, mash the garlic and salt together to form a thick paste.
+Then gently together mash in all the beans and the tuna.
 Stir in the remaining ingredients.
 Cover and refrigerate to let the flavors meld for a couple of hours or better yet, 24 hours.
 Serve with crackers.

-Variations: Add chopped kalamata olives or chopped radish or bits of fresh peach.
+VARIATIONS Add chopped kalamata olives or chopped radish or bits of fresh peach.
 Substitute dill or cilantro for the basil.
+Use a couple of green onions instead of red onion.

 Note to Vegetarians